-In some cases test connection will fail with connection error as shown below:
+Symptom 1: Test connection will fail with connection error “A valid SMTP address must be specified” as shown below:

 Please check with your Exchange Administrator for the Exchange Web Service URL in case you are not using O365 exchange.
 Specify the internal Exchange web services URL (not OWA URL) and click on test connection.
 Also, please make sure you are able to login to the exchange with the User Account specified in the email sync settings.